 Jodie Archer and Matthew Jockers do books.

 Matt is CTO of Archer Jockers.
 He is a book pro from a different perspective.
 He is considered a leading voice in text mining and the digital humanities--his work is covered world-wide with phrases like "paradigm-shifting" and "massively important."
 His two books in the field (Macroanalysis and Text Analysis with R) were groundbreaking.
 His work has been all about creating algorithms designed to detect the right words in the right order.
 He is the Susan J. Rosowski Professor of English and Associate Dean for Research and Partnerships at the University of Nebraska where he teaches and directs the Nebraska Literary Lab.
-He lecturers all over the world about the intersections of technology and fiction.
+He lectures all over the world about the intersections of technology and fiction.